 Ask what to see on a Taiwan visit and – even if you’re only in Taipei for a day – night markets will always be on the list.
 Night markets are abundant throughout Taiwan.
 There are dozens of them in Taipei alone and Shilin Night Market is the best known and largest of them all.

 Why we paid to take a Shilin Night Market tour

 A layover offers little time to understand the culture or country, which is why we sprang for an actual tour of the market.
-We also paid to take a one-day tour of Taiipei the following day, which would end with a drop-off at Shilin Night Market, but we didn’t want to be abandoned at the market without knowing where to go, Extravagant?
-Maybe a little, but it was worth it to have a native give us insider tips and to explain aspects of a foreign market that we might not have understood otherwise.
+Tomorrow, our one-day Taipei tour would drop us at Shilin Night Market, but we didn’t want to be abandoned there without knowing where to go, Extravagant?
+Actually, we think it is worth paying to have a native give us insider tips.
+We want a native to explain aspects of a foreign market that we might not understand otherwise.

 How Shilin Night Market began

 Night markets always began the same way: A small group of vendors would set up near the entrance to a temple or university because they could sell their goods and snacks to hungry students and worshippers.
 That was pretty smart, if you ask me.

 Shilin Night Market itself began near a temple in 1899.
 A few years later in 1915, Japanese colonists built a little brick house as a day market where vendors could sell seafood, meat, fruit, and vegetables.

 My, how things have changed.
 Now, hundreds of vendors fill the roads while locals hang out in the evening as they eat, browse and look for great bargains.
 Shilin Night Market has morphed into an assortment of stalls, each hawking things like street food snacks and drinks, clothing, and consumer goods.
 Sprinkled here and there between the vendors’ stalls are kiddie favorites: game booths.